jezze/berk/README.md

 # About

 This program called berk is a simple but versatile job dispatcher.
-It can, given a set of remote machines, execute commands on each machine and log the output.
+It can, given a set of machines, called remotes, execute commands on each machine and log the outputs.

 It was written to be a replacement for Jenkins and similar bloated software and uses a syntax and design similar to git.